 - Alternative Investments and Risk Management

 One Finance elective at the 3000/4000 level beyond the common body of knowledge courses is also required.
 Topics offered include Real Estate Principles, Personal Finance, Global Finance, Mergers and Acquisitions, and Financial Services.

-The Financial Management major is available to students at the Stamford Campus.
+The Financial Management major is available to students at the Hartford and Stamford Campuses.

 One University Place

 10 Prospect Street